dhill2522/ChE436-project/README.md

 # ChE436-project
 Repository for ChE436 group project.
 Consists of a small enclosure where the temperature is reported and regulated by a Rasberry Pi with Python.

+## Potential Future Work
+- Add ability to 'auto-tune' PID and FOPDT parameters for new heater and box sizes

 ## Current Results
 - Doublet test:
     - Kp: 0.14501294865265488